www.scantips.com

 Pixels of Sensor Width is the largest dimension in pixels of the sensor image the camera took (if 6000x4000, then 6000 is the width here, even if you hold it vertical on end).
 Pixels are only used in calculations in pixels (not used at all in film cases).
 Only sensor size, focal length and time (and Not pixels) compute other lengths in mm or degrees.
 Megapixels are shown so you can check that your sensor size dimensions are entered correctly, and megapixels within a few tenths is adequate accuracy.
 However camera specifications do round off specified values of sensor size in mm, aspect ratio, and focal length, all of those affect exact precision.

-This Rule calculation is NOT about exposure or ISO or aperture.
-It's only about focal length and sensor size and the Earths motion causing star trails if on a fixed mount.
+This Rule calculation is NOT about exposure time or ISO or aperture.
+It's only about motion due to focal length and sensor size and the Earths motion causing star trails if on a fixed mount.
 You will still need proper exposure, and for a dark sky and a short wide lens, I'd say start at ISO 3200, f/2.8, and about 30 seconds (you may like the Milky Way exposure to be longer, and manual Bulb shutter can be longer).
 Since the earth rotates, some trail is inevitable without a tracking mount, and this will be a serious conflict with adequate exposure.

 If using a "Rule", it divides Rule by Focal Length to get Seconds.
 But those seconds won't give the same star trail effect on a smaller cropped sensor.
 If the same lens, the Earth rotates at the same rate across the pixels, but the cropped sensor is smaller.
 The star would cross the smaller sensor faster, so there is greater blur.
 And cropped DOF CoC is smaller for same reason.
 So if hoping for same limited blur effect when using a crop sensor, fewer seconds are necessary.
 This calculator does not know if you already divided your rule to compensate, so it doesn't divide your stated rule.
 If using "Rule", you must divide that "Rule" by your crop factor first, and the calculator should guide you with that as you go.